Ensure your team are following best practice when working with machinery on-farm.

 Perhaps you can think of farmers you know who have been injured at work...

 In 2023, 32 people died in farm accidents, making up over 40% of workplace deaths in the UK.
-It’s statistics like these which caused David Exwood, NFU Deputy President, to say: “The time for change is now.”
-It’s figures like this which also drove the NFU to lauch its ‘Take 5 to Stay Alive’ campaign.
+Statistics like these caused David Exwood, NFU Deputy President, to say: “The time for change is now.”
+It’s figures like this which also drove the NFU to launch its ‘Take 5 to Stay Alive’ campaign.

-It’s an open secret that agriculture is known for having the poorest safety record of any British industry – which sounds unfair on farmers, but makes sense considering how often you work alone remotely, surrounded by active machinery and among other risks.
+It’s no secret that agriculture is known for having the poorest safety record of any British industry – which sounds unfair on farmers but makes sense considering how often you work alone remotely, surrounded by active machinery among other risks.

-The constant burden of time pressure can also cause rushed decisions.
-Can you think of a time recently where you put your business ahead of your personal safety?
+The constant burden of time pressure can also lead to rushed decisions.
+Can you think of a time recently when you put your business ahead of your personal safety?

-This initial article is discussing the risks associated with working on farms, particularly those involved with farm machinery.
-How can you mitigate risk and where can you go for additional resources and support?
+This initial article discusses the risks associated with working on farms, particularly those involved with farm machinery.
+How can you mitigate risk, and where can you go for additional resources and support?

 Health and safety culture

-Arguably, there are risks inherent to working on farms - working alone remotely with machinery is an almost daily occurrence.
-This can’t be avoided.
+Arguably, there are risks inherent to working on farms—working alone remotely with machinery is an almost daily occurrence.
+These can’t be avoided.
 But while we can't eliminate all risks, we can mitigate some.

 Take 5 to Stay Alive

-The NFU's ‘Take 5 to Stay Alive’ campaign is encouraging farmers and growers to take a five-minute pause to think about the task in front of them.
+The NFU's ‘Take 5 to Stay Alive’ campaign encourages farmers and growers to take a five-minute pause to think about the task in front of them.

-No matter the task at hand, taking a moment for a quick risk assessment can greatly help farmers and growers plan their next task.
+Regardless of the task, taking a moment for a quick risk assessment can greatly help farmers and growers plan their next task.
 Doing this can help them avoid risk and ensure they have any relevant personal protective equipment before they start.

-Adopting this approach can be a great step in maintaining a good culture of health and safety on-farm, too.
+Adopting this approach can also be a great step in maintaining a good culture of health and safety on-farm too.
 Watch the NFU's video below for an introduction to the campaign.

 The risks posed by farm machinery